python/cpython/Doc/c-api/file.rst

    Decrements the PyFileObject's internal unlocked_count member to indicate that the caller is done with its own use of the :ctype:`FILE\*`.
-   This may only be called to undo a prior call to `PyFile_IncUseCount`.
+   This may only be called to undo a prior call to :cfunc:`PyFile_IncUseCount`.

    The GIL must be held while calling this function.